dis

 The old adage that the ‘camera never lies’ is a deep seated belief, despite the fact that since its invention photographers have distorted their projected realities through both the technical processes they employ, such as composite negatives, and the selectivity of their viewfinders.
 As a result of being photographed, subjects become part of a system of information.
 The implications of this fact are increasing as in today’s age of computer technology, photography moves steadily into the realm of electronics, and hence becomes susceptible to the infinite possibilities of manipulation and data transmission.
 Images can now be electronically generated, digitally manipulated and accessed instantly across the globe by means of telecommunication networks.
 The once accepted maxims of representation, specificity and objectivity are being systematically devalued and replaced by a sense of unlimited multiplicity.
 Thus the unbounded possibilities of computer generated photography can be seen to reflect the ways in which the constantly changing pool of public information determines our perceptions of reality; the ways in which we see.

-Gavin employs the Quantel Paintbox to restate the parallels between these levels of visual and cognitive information.
-The technology enables him to present a new type of photographing reality through the distortion and manipulation of electronic information.
+Gavin employs the Quantel Graphic Paintbox to restate the parallels between these levels of visual and cognitive information.
+The technology enables him to present a new type of photographic reality through the distortion and manipulation of electronic information.
 Throughout dis the distortion is directed in such a way as to communicate the social implications of the act of ‘change’ itself.

 Whilst addressing the icon of the nude, technology literally removes the means through which personal identity may be claimed.
 As a result of technology the individual undergoes a process of dehumanisation to become little more than a vessel; in this example, de-sensualised, non-erotic.